juhgiyo/EpForceDirectedGraph.cs/README.md

 };
 ```

-Then create an instance of your Renderer with ForceDirected2D/3D instance as a parameter:
+Then create an instance of your `Renderer` with `ForceDirected2D/3D` instance as a parameter:

 ```c#
 Renderer m_fdgRenderer = new Renderer(m_fdgPhysics);
 ```

-Finally to draw your Graph with the renderer you created above, you simply call Draw:
+Finally to draw your `Graph` with the renderer you created above, you simply call `Draw`:

 ```c#
 float timeStep = 0.05f; // The time passed from previous Draw call in second